gokulBalaG/FYP-CodeBase/README.md

 **2. Receiver Node**

 The receiver node consists of an Arduino Uno interfaced with a receiver Lora module.
 The data from the transmitter end is received by the receiver and is processed by the Arduino.
 Once the data is received, the an updation script is triggered at the receiver's end.
 This script is responsible for reading the sensor data at the receiver's end and gathering the data from API.
 These data are updated to the database.
-You can find the arduino code for the sender node [here](/hardwareUpdates/loraReceiver/loraReceiver.ino)
+You can find the arduino code for the receiver node [here](/hardwareUpdates/loraReceiver/loraReceiver.ino)

 ### Software Implementation